NJ ILLEGAL HOME IMPROVEMENT CONTRACTS

 e.
 Omitting insulation disclosures required by 16 Code of Federal Regulations 460 can result in an $11,000 fine.

-If you live in South Jersey and have been the victim of an illegal construction contract, then contact my office immediately for a free consultation.
+If you live in the Haddon Township, Haddonfield, Oaklyn or Collingswood areas in particular, or in South Jersey in general and have been the victim of an illegal construction contract, then contact my office immediately for a free consultation.
 I treat every client with extra-special care and go over the evidence and facts of their case, in-depth, so that no stone is unturned in their legal case.